EnventureEnterprises/EnventureAndroid-MVP/README.md

 # Enventure Android App

 Welcome to Enventure's open source Android app!
-Speak Friend and Enter!!!
+ENVision mobile is a simple accounting app for small businesses in emerging markets to use to track their inventory, input sales (including credit), track debts and expenses, and export ledgers and profit-loss statements.
+Help us innovate on supporting small businesses in emerging markets to keep better records on their businesses and thus access more opportunities as a result!

+## License
+MIT License

 ![Enventure for Android](.github/enventurelogo.png)